 Rubber is also just as easy to recycle as PVC.
 First remove the brass screw thread that holds the stopper or plug in place, this can be placed into the metal recycling container.
-Next place the old rubber bottle into the rubber recycling bin.
+Next place the rubber hot water bottle into the rubber recycling bin at the nearest recycling centre.
 After treatment these are reused to make children play mats, plumbing fittings, tyres and all sorts of safety rubber flooring.
 Rubber is a valuable commodity that is getting more and more expensive to produce.
 By recycling your old rubber items you not only help reduce landfills but save costs on the supply of latex imported into the UK.

 Most hot water bottle covers are either made of fleece, wool, padded or cotton mix.
 With so many textile banks now sited in major shopping centres it makes recycling covers very easy.
 The local recycling depot will also have a special textile skip or bank to put your old cover into.
 It goes without saying to always take the bottle out first to dispose in the correct recycling container.

 Excessive use of packing can be harmful to the environment and builds up the need for more landfill sites.
 In an effort to reduce our packaging they are dispatched with minimum packaging and enough to arrive safely without damage to the product inside.
 Larger orders are shipped using recycled cardboard, paper sealing tape and packed with shredded cardboard to avoid the use of plastic and ensure all packaging can be fully and easily recycled.
 We are also changing gift packing by removing all plastic and replacing with recyclable cardboard.
 Thankfully a hot water bottle whether rubber, PVC or Eco biodegradable will not suffer breakage in transit and very safe to ship without the need for excessive packaging.
 All packaging, labels and information supplied will be fully recyclable but please bear in mind that some safety information and microwavable instructions should be retained for future reference.